 It is important to gather as much evidence as possible to give your claim the greatest chance of success.
 Here are some examples of the evidence you may need to gather:

-• Medical report – It is important to see a medical professional so that they can put this report together.
+- Medical report – It is important to see a medical professional put this report together.
 There is nothing to worry about.
-The medical report will simply state your injuries and the recommended course of treatment.
+The medical report will state your injuries and the recommended course of treatment.
 This will be used to determine how much compensation you will receive.

-• Proof of expenses – You will be able to claim for any out of pocket expenses you have encountered as a direct consequence of your injuries.
-Nevertheless, you will need to have proof, so keep a hold of your receipts and any other important documents.
-The sort of out of pocket expenses you can claim for include travel costs, prescription bills, hospital parking tickets, loss of income, counselling expenses, and the cost of childcare.
+- Proof of expenses – You will be able to claim for any out of pocket expenses you have encountered as a direct consequence of your injuries.
+Nevertheless, you will need proof, so keep a hold of your receipts and any other important documents.
+The sort of out of pocket expenses you can claim include travel costs, prescription bills, hospital parking tickets, loss of income, counselling expenses, and the cost of childcare.

-One thing we are extremely proud of is the fact that all of our personal injury claim solicitors work on No Win No Fee basis.
+We are extremely proud of the fact that all of our personal injury claim solicitors work on No Win No Fee basis.
 This takes away the barriers that are traditionally there when it comes to making a claim.
 A No Win No Fee service means that anyone can get started with the claim process; limited finances don’t need to hold you back.

 Why is this the case?
-Well, it’s quite simple: you are only going to need to pay legal fees if your case is a success.
-Therefore, if for some reason we are unable to secure compensation for you, you won’t need to pay us any legal fees.
-This guarantees you that you are never going to end up in a position whereby you have a huge legal bill to pay; yet you do not have any compensation to cover it.
+Well, it’s quite simple: you will only need to pay legal fees if your case is a success.
+Therefore, if we are unable to secure compensation for you for some reason, you won’t need to pay us any legal fees.
+This guarantees you that you will never end up in a position whereby you have a huge legal bill to pay, yet you do not have any compensation to cover it.

 There are some great knock-on benefits worth considering as well.
 Firstly, you can be certain that we only take on cases that we believe have a genuine chance of a compensation payout.
 We won’t waste your time.
 Secondly, you can be sure that our No Win No Fee solicitors in Glasgow and the rest of Scotland will be doing all in our power to get you the money you deserve.
-You won’t be pushed to the back of our list of priorities, which often occurs at other legal firms because once they have your money they are not interested.
+You won’t be pushed to the back of our list of priorities, which often occurs at other legal firms because they are not interested once they have your money.
 And finally, there are no upfront Scottish personal injury costs required from you.
 Talk to an expert in personal injury claims in Scotland by contacting our team.

-Nowadays, you do have a number of different options to choose from when selecting a personal injury law firm to represent you.
+Nowadays, you have several options to choose from when selecting a personal injury law firm to represent you.
 However, you will struggle to find a company that provides a better service than us.
-No matter whether you want to launch a work place accident claim or a personal injury claim car accident, we can assist.
-We have an abundance of experience in the industry and we have handled many Scottish personal injury claims before.
-We know the Scottish personal injury laws like the back of our hands, and so you can have complete peace of mind when you choose us.
+Whether you want to launch a workplace accident claim or a personal injury claim car accident, we can assist.
+We have abundant experience in the industry, and we have handled many Scottish personal injury claims before.
+And we know the Scottish personal injury laws like the back of our hands, so you can have complete peace of mind when you choose us.

-Not only are we experts in our field, but we pride ourselves on putting our clients first at all times, and this is something that is backed up by our exceptional reputation in the industry.
-We understand that you are going through a difficult time at the moment, and the last thing we want to do is add to this.
-This is why we always aim to handle cases in the most efficient and hassle-free process as possible.
+We are experts in our field, but we pride ourselves on putting our clients first at all times, which is backed up by our exceptional reputation in the industry.
+So, we understand that you are going through a difficult time, and the last thing we want to do is add to this.
+This is why we always aim to handle cases in the most efficient and hassle-free process possible.
 Plus, our goal is to secure the maximum compensation payout available every time.
 Learn more about personal injury claims Scotland by contacting us today.

-If you need a top rated personal injury lawyer in Scotland because you are ready to make a claim for compensation after being injured in an accident that happened in Scotland, all you need to do is give our friendly and professional team a call on 0800 073 8804.
+If you need a top-rated personal injury lawyer in Scotland because you are ready to claim compensation after being injured in an accident in Scotland, all you need to do is give our friendly and professional team a call on 0800 073 8804.
 We will be more than happy to assist you in any manner we can.
 We have many years of experience in the industry, and we always treat our customers well.
-No matter whether you have a question or you want to begin proceedings, you will feel comfortable and reassured when you give us a call.
-We will answer your queries and talk you through the personal injury claim settlement process.
-What about if someone has made a personal injury claim against me?
-You can also give us a call and we will advise on defending a personal injury claim.

 This link takes you to the website for the Scottish Courts and Tribunals Service.
 Find out more about going to court, as well as news relating to sentencing, taking action, and much more.